May 10., 2018 / Uncategorized

 On the Layers panel on the right side of the screen, find the score line above the thumbnail image of the purple piece.
 Since the score line does not have a color fill, this line is represented by the circle with a red slash through it.

-Click on the scissors icon next to the red slash to open the Layer Attributes panel.
-Click on the Score icon on the tool bar to change this line to be Scored instead of Cut.
+Click on the scissors icon next to the red slash.
+Open the Line Attributes window at the top of the screen.
+Next, click on the Score icon on the tool bar to change this line to Score instead of Cut.

-The icon on the Layers panel on the right side of the screen will now display the Score icon, indicating that the line on the purple card backing will be scored instead of being cut.
+The icon on the Layers panel on the right side of the screen will now display the Score icon.
+This indicates that the line on the purple card backing will score.

 Right click on the white portion of the design, and select Move To Back.